 Helping Babies Breathe

 One million newborns die each year from respiratory distress.
-Helping Babies Breathe (HBB) is an evidence-based educational program to equip healthcare personnel teach basic neonatal resuscitation techniques to midwives and birth attendants in low-resource locations.
+Helping Babies Breathe (HBB) is an evidence-based educational program that equips healthcare personnel with the skills and knowledge to teach basic neonatal resuscitation techniques to midwives and birth attendants in low-resource locations.

 Burden of Preventable Mother and Newborn Deaths